Welcome to today's edition of the Rush 24-7 podcast.

 It's unheard of.

-I think uh Stuart Varney at Fox Business News said that this is the worst non-recession shrinkage in 58 years.
+I think Stuart Varney at Fox Business News said that this is the worst non-recession shrinkage in 58 years.

 What do you mean non-recession?

-Well, I guess maybe that is a side issue, whether it's recession or not.
+Well, I guess maybe that is a side issue whether it's recession or not.

 The fact of the matter is, what people need to understand, it is the result of policy.